 In your discussions did you feel the firm was helping to educate you on remodeling or did it seem like a sales pitch for their company?

 Yes, you need to be educated on the firm’s remodeling and design process.
-But, did they educate you about the lead abatement regulations if your home was built before 1978, or about energy codes if you are planning an addition or adding a large ventilation hood over a commercial style range?
+But, in the design consultation, did they educate you about the lead abatement regulations if your home was built before 1978, or about energy codes if you are planning an addition or adding a large ventilation hood over a commercial style range in your remodeled kitchen?
 Having all this type of information empowers you into making more informed choices for your project.

 Did they seem to represent quality products for things like windows, cabinetry, countertops, appliances or flooring?

 Or, did you feel like you were looking at non-name brand products that were being recommended based on price only?
-You should be able to have choices for all of these types of products so that you can make a selection that has the best value for you.
+You should be able to have choices for all of these types of products so that you can make a selection that offers the best value for you.
 For example: some clients would prefer to spend more on quality windows than vinyl flooring because windows are typically more difficult & expensive to replace down the road.
-Knowing the quality of the products available will give you the ability to chose the products that are important to you.
+Knowing the quality of the home renovation products available will give you the ability to choose the products that are important to you.

 What are the qualifications of the staff members that you will be working with on your project?